 Why House Churches?

 As much as we would like to begin gathering together for worship, as a mobile church, we have an added layer of complexity.
-Our Greenwich venue, the Hyatt, will not be ready to host us until at least August, we are still working on solidifying a venue in Darien, and the Westchester venue is not ready for services.
+Our Greenwich venue, the Hyatt, is not yet ready to host us, we are still working on solidifying a venue in Darien, and the Westchester venue is not ready for services.

 Who can host a Trinity House Church?